 When you have more than one warning or error messages, you can see them all by clicking View publishing routing services warnings or View publishing routing services errors.
 By clicking Detailed messages from publish routing services, you can open the raw JSON messages returned from publishing routing services REST API, which could contain more information.

-Configure routing services by updating the ArcGIS Enterprise portal routing utility services URLs
+Configure routing services by updating ArcGIS Enterprise routing utility services URLs

-If you have routing services hosted on a stand-alone server and want to register the services with the ArcGIS Enterprise portal so that various applications can discover and use these routing services, you can configure routing services by updating the ArcGIS Enterprise portal routing utility services.
+If you have routing services hosted on a stand-alone server and want to register the services with ArcGIS Enterprise so that various applications can discover and use these routing services, you can configure routing services by updating ArcGIS Enterprise routing utility services.

 - On the Configure routing services dialog box, select Existing routing services (Advanced).

 - Construct URLs to the various routing utility services.
 You don't need to specify a URL for all the services.